Talent Acquisition (D354)

 D. It is primarily for the team to evaluate the new hire's past experiences: Team meetings during onboarding are forward-looking and focus on expectations, not evaluating past experiences.

-Why is it important to include salary information in the job offer letter for the senior programmer position
+Why is an education history verification important for the senior programmer position

 -